Prithiksha474/Timetrix-Intelligent-Timetable-Generator-for-Seamless-Academic-Planning/README.md

 server.js: The main backend file containing the Express.js server, MySQL connection, and API endpoints. index.html: The frontend HTML file with embedded CSS and JavaScript for the user interface. database_setup.sql (or similar, containing the schema and sample data): SQL script for setting up the database.
-Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 Contact
 Prithiksha S R / https://www.linkedin.com/in/prithikshasr/